crowjm/crowjm.github.io/_posts/2015-02-12-sketches-and-perfectionism.md

 title:  "Sketches and Perfectionism"
 date:   2015-02-12
 <!-- tags: tiydesign Iron-Yard design perfectionism -->
 excerpt: Our first website sketching assignment sent me into a state of panic.
-I had to fight my inner perfectionist and accept having what I considered major flaws in my work.
+I had to fight my inner perfectionist and accept having what I considered major flaws in my work (and consequently share work I wasn't proud of).
 ---

 ##Sketches and Perfectionism